-The UAE has announced a moon mission for 2024.
-It will use an unusually small rover, with just four wheels and a weight of 10 kilograms (22 pounds).
+The UAE has announced a moon mission that will use an unusually small rover, with just four wheels and a weight of 10 kilograms (22 pounds).

 The rover, which will be built in Dubai, is much smaller than the last rover successfully deployed on the moon; China's Yutu-2 has six wheels and weighs 140 kilograms (310 pounds).